Hierarchical Strategic Decision-Making in Layered Mobility Systems: Numerical Experiments

-We compare our model-free feedback method against Bayesian Optimization (BO)~\cite{shahriari2015taking} and a Genetic Algorithm (GA)~\cite{katoch2021review}.
-All three start from the same initial municipal policy and are allocated the same evaluation budget.
+\paragraph*{Optimization Performance} We compare our model-free feedback method against Bayesian Optimization (BO)~\cite{shahriari2015taking} and Genetic Algorithm (GA)~\cite{katoch2021review}.
+All three methods start from the same initial municipal policy and are allocated the same evaluation budget.
+For BO, the best configuration uses the Expected Improvement acquisition function with the hyperparameter $\xi=0.01$ and the kernel involving Matérn, WhiteKernel, and ConstantKernel components.
+For GA, we tested population sizes in $[20,200]$, mutation rates in $[0.01,0.1]$, and crossover rates in $[0.7,0.9]$, with the best setting of population size $200$, mutation rate $0.1$, and crossover rate $0.85$.
+For the proposed method, we vary the step size $\eta$ and the exploration parameter $\delta$, obtaining the best performance with $\eta=0.018$ and $\delta=2$.

-\cref{fig:optimization process} shows the evolution of the municipal objective.
+\Cref{fig:optimization process} shows the evolution of the municipal objective for the best-performing configuration of each method.
 Our method attains a substantially better final value than both baselines.
 In particular, it reaches a best objective of \mbox{$-62$~CHF/h}, corresponding to a large improvement over the initial policy.
 BO plateaus at \mbox{$-27$~CHF/h} and GA remains suboptimal at \mbox{$5.6$~CHF/h}.
 Empirically, BO and GA exhibit fast initial descent but stagnate as dimensionality and constraints grow, whereas the two-point updates continue to exploit structure by (i) enforcing feasibility via projections and (ii) tracking lower-level equilibria with warm starts.